pablochacin/operator-sh/examples/pvc/README.md

 9. The pvc operator supports two environment variables to customize the persistent volume creation:
 * STORAGE_CLASS: storage class of PCV to watch.
 PVCs with other storage classes will be ignored.
 Default to `local-storage`.
 * RECLAIM_POLICY: reclaim policy for the PV.
-Defaults to `delete`.
+Defaults to `Retain`.

 ## Volume deletion

-TBI
+If RECLAIM_POLICY is defined as "Delete", when a PVC is deleted, the pv and its corresponding backing storage are automatically deleted.